portavice/bladestrap/README.md

 composer require portavice/bladestrap
 ```

-The package will automatically register itself.
+Within a Laravel application, the package will automatically register itself.

 ### Install Bootstrap
 Note that you need to [include the Bootstrap files](https://github.com/twbs/bootstrap#quick-start) on your own.